Why should I hire a birth photographer ?

 Is there anything that you don't photograph ?

-I do not photograph during vaginal examinations, epidural or drip insertions, hospital staff in an identifying fashion (unless I have permission from them), details outside of your hospital room or anything at the request of hospital staff.
+I do not photograph during vaginal examinations, epidural or drip insertions, hospital staff in an identifying fashion (unless I have permission from them), your LMC if they decline my request for consent, details outside of your hospital room or anything at the request of hospital staff.

 What is included in my birth photography package ?